About Northland Rosarium

 ABOUT OUR DISPLAY GARDENS

-Shop our Northland Rosarium Sales Cottage for top of the line garden tools, gifts and accessories.
+Shop our Northland Rosarium Gift Cottage for top of the line garden tools, gifts and accessories.
 We carry custom natural fertilizer, compost and other important amendments for your garden soil.

 We are a family owned business located on Paradise Prairie about 10 minutes south of downtown Spokane, Washington.
 The nursery is open from mid-April to August with exact dates announced every spring.
 We gladly receive mail-order requests year-round and ship from April to September.